 Debt consolidation is a means of debt refinancing that involves taking out a new loan to pay off other loans and credit card debt.
-People traditionally use personal loans, low-interest credit cards, and debt management plans for debt consolidation.
+People traditionally use personal loans, low-interest balance transfer credit cards, and debt management plans for debt consolidation.
 In general, debt consolidation loans can reduce the amount of interest you pay each month, reduce the number of creditors you have to deal with, and shorten the amount of time it will take to pay off your debts as long as you qualify and keep with the program terms.

 If you’re struggling to pay high interest rates on a lot of unsecured debt, consolidation may seem like an attractive solution.
 But debt consolidation is not always the best way to deal with debt issues, and it has drawbacks you should be aware of before you move forward with it.
 What’s more, there are several ways to go about consolidating debt, and depending on your circumstances, one method might make more sense for you than another.

 What is the Best Way to Consolidate Debt?

 - Enroll in a debt consolidation program and create a debt management plan.

 - Take out a personal loan, which will typically be at a lower interest rate than what you’re paying on credit cards.

 - Open a new credit card with a lower interest rate and transfer high-interest debt to the new card.